 • An open flame can melt the bonding agent that holds the HEPA filter to its frame.
 This destroys the effectiveness of the HEPA filtration and also causes a loss of containment in the plenum.

-• If the flame were to go out, and the valve was not shut off, gas can build up in the cabinet, reaching explosive proportions, which poses a serious risk to the worker, the rest of the laboratory staff and the building as a whole.
+• If the flame were to go out, and the valve was not shut off, gas could build up in the cabinet, reaching explosive proportions, which poses a serious risk to the worker, the rest of the laboratory staff, and the building as a whole.

 • The air movement in the cabinet causes the flame to move around.
 This can lead to increased burn risk to personnel or lighting of paper materials on fire.
 Fires have occurred at Rutgers due to Bunsen burners in cabinets.